-In this section, we demonstrate the formulation of the negotiation for addressing the conflict in Example 2.1.
-Please see Appendix A.1 for the formulation of DeResolver on addressing a general conflict.
+In this part, we show the formulation of the negotiation for addressing the conflict in Example 2.1.

 The traffic lights for pedestrian crossing signals or vehicle traffic coexist in a road intersection.
 The signals provided by these two types of traffic lights should be consistent to avoid traffic accidents.
 Therefore, we assume that there is a traffic light at the intersection of two roads.
 To simplify the notation, north, south, west, and east are represented by "N", "S", "W", and "E" respectively, and "Green" and "Red" are used to describe the green and red light.
 Since two roads' traffic cannot pass the intersection at the same time, there are two states of a traffic light, i.e., (1) Green-WE (Red-NS) and (2) Red-WE (Green-NS).